 And then he smiled.
 This old man was working in over 40oC heat, and he was happy to befriend us.
-We paid him for the the photo, and again he beamed.
+We paid him for the photo, and again he beamed.
 When people do not rip us off.
 When people do not expect to be paid, it is then I want to bless them.
-So we gave him about $7 for the photos and to him he was really happy with this.
+So we gave him about $7 for the photos and to him, he was really happy with this.

 As we walked back, we met a beggar old lady in the shade.
 (See top photo of this article).

-She had a wheel chair.
+She had a wheelchair.
 But she wasn’t actually holding her hand out for money. she was just genuinely poor.
 I had been feeling really sorry for myself this day.

 But after we helped her I felt so much better.
 We didn’t end up buying much at the market, but I came back to the hotel a changed person.

-I came back having forgotten my troubles, and had helped a few others instead.
-The western world has so much, and it felt so nice to take my eyes off of me, and to help them.
+I came back having forgotten my troubles and had helped a few others instead.
+The western world has so much, and it felt so nice to take my eyes off of me and to help them.
 I felt richer inside.

 A big part of our world journey is a decision for us to help people who have less along the way.
-To give them human touch.
+To give them a human touch.
 To show them love and acceptance.
 We often do not have a lot to give, but we try to help a few when we can.

 The more you give, the more you want to give – when it comes from the heart.
-19 years ago today my Mum passed away to cancer.
+19 years ago today my Mum passed away due to cancer.
 She taught me to love and accept others.
-And I want to set an example to my son to do the same.
+And I want to set an example for my son to do the same.
 So that is in my heart.
 He surprises me with his kindness and great attitude, and we both so enjoy this part of our world journey.